-If you like the idea of tax free savings and you want the reassurance of a fixed rate of interest, our Fixed Rate Cash ISAs are well worth a look.
+If you like the idea of being able to save tax free and you want the reassurance of a fixed rate of interest, our Fixed Rate Cash ISAs are well worth a look.

-Key features of our Online Fixed Rate Cash ISAs include:
+Key Features of our Fixed Rate Cash ISAs include:

 - You can only invest in subsequent tax years where the product has not become closed to investments.

-- Payments into your account can be made by cash (branch only), debit card, cheque, internal transfer from an existing Skipton Building Society account or electronic payment from another bank or building society.
-Annual subscriptions must always be transferred in full for the current tax year.
+- Subsequent payments into your account can be made by cash (branch only), debit card, cheque, internal transfer from an existing Skipton Building Society non ISA account or electronic payment from another bank or building society.

-- Full balance withdrawals, including transfers to other ISA managers, and subsequent closure of you account can be made subject to the loss of 180 days interest (240 days for the 5 Year term).
+- Full balance withdrawals, including transfers to other ISA managers, and subsequent closure of your account can be made subject to the loss of 180 days (240 days for the 5 Year term) interest.
 The loss of interest will be taken from the capital invested if there is insufficient accrued interest on the account.
 This means that you may get back less than you paid in.

 Choose how your interest is paid

 The interest you earn on a daily basis can, at your request, be paid into your account.
-Alternatively, you can have your interest paid into another suitable Skipton account, or other bank account.
+Alternatively, you can have your interest paid into another suitable Skipton account, or other UK bank or building society account.

 We will contact you with your maturity notice at least 14 days prior to the maturity date of your ISA to explain the options open to you.